moditect/moditect/README.md

 Putting the descriptor under `META-INF/versions` can help to increase compatibility with older libraries scanning class files that may fail when encountering the `module-info.class` file
 (as chances are lower that such tool will look for class files under `META-INF/versions/...`).

+The optional `failOnWarning` option prevents the build from failing when set to `false`.
+The default is to fail.

-The (optional) `exclusions` option may be used to filter out any `compile` or `runtime` dependencies that should not be used, as it might be the case when shading internal dependencies.
+The optional `exclusions` option may be used to filter out any `compile` or `runtime` dependencies that should not be used, as it might be the case when shading internal dependencies.

 The `jdepsExtraArgs` option can be used to specify a list of arguments passed to the _jdeps_ invocation for creating a "candidate descriptor".